 Following apprenticeship graduation, individuals have access to growing space provided by Mandy’s Farm in order to launch their own micro-farming business.
 Acting as an agricultural incubator, Mandy’s Farm will provide ongoing support and technical assistance as participants explore farming with all of its potential risks and successes.

 Are you interested in getting involved with AgrAbility or applying for the program?
 If so, please contact our AgrAbility Specialist, April Cox, at firstname.lastname@example.org.
-You must have a disability to be eligible for apprenticeship, but we welcome people of all abilities as volunteers.
+You must have a disability to be eligible for apprenticeship, but we welcome people of all abilities as agricultural volunteers or apprentice mentors.